BRIEF SUMMARY AND INTRODUCTION: Until just a few

 regulations went into effect, the states which still required

-an LLC to have at least two members have since amended their
+an LLC to have at least two members have all since amended

 Now that all of the states allow one-member LLCs, it makes